qdzlug/ironbank-pipeline/README.md

 ## CI Vars Consumed Externally

+- `PIP_QUIET` is used to supress the output from pip commands

 - `SYFT_REGISTRY_AUTH_PASSWORD` and `SYFT_REGISTRY_AUTH_USERNAME` are used for credentials for specific registries: [Link](https://github.com/anchore/syft/blob/main/README.md)

 - `TWISTLOCK_USER` and `TWISTLOCK_PASSWORD` are used for TWISTLOCK authentication